 - 1. Duration of Nitrite Standard: The commission corrected the duration of the nitrite standard from chronic to acute on all segments.
 When the commission adopted the new format for tables in 2016, all nitrite standards were incorrectly included in the "chronic" standards column. - 2.
 Uranium: To improve the clarity of the regulation, the commission included references to the basin-wide uranium standards at 33.5(3) in the Appendix 33-1 tables.
 For the acute and chronic uranium standards for all segments, the commission included a reference to 33.5(3) to clarify that the basic standard at 33.5(3) applies to all waters in Regulation No. 33.
-Because these standards already applied basin-wide, there is no practical effect of this change. - 3.
-Mercury: To improve the clarity of the regulation, the commission added Total Recoverable notation (T) to the mercury Aquatic Life and Water Supply standards.
+Because these standards already applied basin-wide, there is no practical effect of this change. - Recoverable notation (T) to the mercury Aquatic Life and Water Supply standards.
 The standards apply to the total recoverable fraction of all forms, both organic and inorganic, of mercury in water.
 Multiple forms of mercury exist in the environment and these forms differ dramatically in both their potential to cause toxic effects and their availability for uptake by organisms.
 Certain aquatic conditions can lead to the conversion to the highly bioaccumulative, toxic, organic form (methylmercury).
 The mercury standards are designed to provide protection from the accumulation of those toxic forms and therefore, the standards address all forms of mercury.
 The addition of the Total Recoverable notation does not represent a change in current Colorado policy or procedures.